brown-studios/minuet/docs/hardware-guide.md

 ##### Supplies

-- 2x M5 x 14 mm cap screws (a little longer is ok)
+- 2x M5 x 14 mm cap screws (a little longer is ok) and washers
 - Screws for your motor and shaft adapter combination
-  - For 57BYA54 with a rigid coupler and dowel pin shaft adapter, use 4x M4 x 22 mm cap screws
+  - For 57BYA54 with a rigid coupler and dowel pin shaft adapter, use 4x M4 x 22 mm socket head cap screws and washers
-- Washers for the M5 screws and the motor screws

 ##### Instructions